WilliamAshley2019/ChorusF/README.md

 Built with JUCE 8.0.9, its offered as a VST3 , delivering vintage grimmer and depth to synths, guitars, vocals, and more.
 Ideal for music producers, audio engineers, and plugin developers, Chorus F combines retro 8-bit aesthetics with modern performance for music production and sound design.

-eaturesAuthentic Fairlight Emulation:Three-tap delay system with linear interpolation, mimicking the CMI’s chorus 64-entry sine table LFO for true-to-era modulation
+Features an attempt at Fairlight architecture:Three-tap delay system with linear interpolation, mimicking the CMI’s chorus 64-entry sine table LFO for true-to-era modulation

 Internal 32 kHz processing via oversampling for vintage fidelity.